-The minimum completion time required for the program with all required course prerequisites is two terms of full-time study.
+Length of Program The minimum completion time required for the program with all required course prerequisites is two terms of full-time study.
 The maximum permitted time for completion is six years from the date of registration.

-The PhD program normally consists of

-- ★9 as recommended by the supervisor and the supervisory committee, and department seminar course AF NS 601; - (2) Preparation of a thesis presenting results of the research conducted.
-Candidates will be examined orally on their thesis results by committees formed according to the Faculty of Graduate Studies and Research regulations; - (3) A minimum residence requirement of four, four-month terms of full-time attendance at the University of Alberta.
+195.2.6 The Degree of PhD Program Requirements The PhD program normally consists of - (1) ★ 9 as recommended by the supervisor and the supervisory committee. - (2) Preparation of a thesis presenting results of the research conducted.
+Candidates will be examined orally on their thesis results by committees formed according to the Faculty of Graduate Studies and Research - (3) A minimum residence requirement of four, four-month terms of full-time attendance at the University of Alberta.
 There is no language requirement other than English for the degree.
 Outstanding MSc candidates in the Department can switch into a PhD program after approval by the Department.

-Normally three years are required to complete the PhD degree.
+Length of Program Normally four years are required to complete the PhD degree.
 There is a six-year time limit.

-175.3 Anthropology

-Department of Anthropology 13-15 Tory Building University of Alberta Edmonton, Alberta T6G 2H4 E-mail: gail.mathew@ualberta.ca

-The Department of Anthropology offers the Master of Arts and Doctor of Philosophy degrees.
-Students contemplating graduate work in anthropology should direct their inquiries to the Associate Chair of the Department.
+195.3 Anthropology Department of Anthropology 13-15 Tory Building University of Alberta Edmonton, Alberta T6G 2H4 E-mail: gail.mathew@ualberta.ca www.arts.ualberta.ca/anhropology General Information 195.3.1 The Department of Anthropology offers the Master of Arts (thesis-based), Master of Arts in Humanities Computing (thesis-based) and Doctor of Philosophy degrees.
+Students contemplating graduate work in Anthropology should direct their inquiries to the Associate Chair (Graduate Programs) of the Department.
+If you wish to be considered by the Department for nomination for a recruitment scholarship, a completed application is due November 15.
 Deadline for receipt of completed applications for admission is January 15.